bridgetower/smartcontracts/erc721/README.md

 ## Verification

-To verify contracts deployed to the real network, update you `.env`, `hardhat.config.ts`, and `package.json` files.
-Also, you should update verification script (`verify.ts`) that is located in the `scripts/verify` directory.
-Insert contracts addresses there.
+To verify contracts deployed to the real network, update you `.env` (verification section), `hardhat.config.ts`, and `package.json` files.
 After this execute the next comman in your command line (terminal):

 ```bash
 yarn verify:testnet